Best Ultralight Backpacks for Thru Hiking and Backpacking 2025

 Cons:

-> Not waterproof, needs a pack cover or internal pack liner
+> Not waterproof, it needs a pack cover or internal pack liner

 > The removable lid is only extra weight and not that functional for most ultralight hikers

 The outer fabric is lighter than previous models and made from recycled materials.
-You will still need a waterproof backpack cover or internal pack liner to keep things dry when the weather turns nasty as the pack is only water resistant.
-There is a removable top lid on his backpack.
-During testing, I removed the top lid and found the backpack works well by just using the small lid flap to keep the backpack closed and dry.
+You will still need a waterproof backpack cover or internal pack liner to keep things dry when the weather turns nasty, as the pack is only water resistant.
+There is a removable top lid on this backpack.
+During testing, I removed the top lid and found that the backpack works well by just using the small lid flap to keep the backpack closed and dry.

 Compare Prices: